Probabilistic Uncertainty Quantification of Prediction Models with Application to Visual Localization: Uncertainty Quantification Method

 \subsubsection{Creating Sensor Error Model}

 Key to our approach is creating a sensor error model for \textit{each} database/traversal.
 For database $l$, we apply the image retrieval pipeline using traversal $X^l$ as the query and another traversal $X^{m\neq l}$ as the database.
 For every image $k_i^l \in X^l$, we find the closest image $f(k_i^l; X^m)$ from database $m$ and compute the location error $\lVert r(f(k_i^l; X^m)) - r(k_i^l) \rVert$.
 Thus, for each image, we can compute the number of keypoint matches (to its closest image) and location error.
 This process is repeated using all $L-1$ different traversals (other than $X_l$).
 We divide the data (number of keypoints vs error) into bins according to the number of keypoint matches (\eg, bin 1 contains data points with keypoint matches ranging from 0-200, bin 2 from 200-400, and so on).

-For each bin, we empirically determine the error bound $\sigma_c$ for confidence $c$ such that $c$ fraction of data in that bin has smaller error than $\sigma_c$.
-We repeat for each traversal/database, as shown in \autoref{fig:pipeline}(top).
+For each bin, we provide two distinct approaches to represent the error: one utilizing a single Gaussian distribution, and the other employing Gaussian Mixture Models (GMMs).
+For single Gaussian distribution, we empirically determine the error bound $\sigma_c$ for confidence $c$ such that $c$ fraction of data in that bin has smaller error than $\sigma_c$.
+We repeat for each traversal/database.
+For GMMs, we fit a Gaussian mixture model to the data within each bin.
+Subsequent to the derivation of the mixture model, we can computationally ascertain the contour $\sigma_c$ associated with confidence level $c$ for this mixture model.
+Details can be found in \ref{sec:sensor error model evaluation}.